 As a major financial hub and transit point in Asia, Hong Kong is often talked about around the world.
 You’ve probably heard a lot about it, especially in recent months.
 Unfortunately, some of the things you’ve heard are not entirely correct.
-Luckily, this list of myths about Hong Kong has been compiled to make sure that you never get caught out with less than reliable information!
+Luckily, this list of myths about Hong Kong has been compiled by a local to make sure that you never get caught out with less than reliable information!

 Safety and Financial Myths About Hong Kong

 This is a fairly new line of thought, given the volatile political situation and ongoing protests in Hong Kong.
 It is true that radical factions among the protester ranks have resorted to violence.
 It is also true that the police have resorted to violence.
 Both groups are mainly directing their violence at each other.
 Or at property.

 Despite what you may have heard in the media, these protests have not made it unsafe for people in the city to go about their daily life.
 They certainly haven’t affected the major tourist areas.
 In fact, protesters want tourists to keep visiting.

 If you do happen to stumble onto a protest site, protesters will happily direct you away from the ‘danger’.
 They want to make sure that you’re going to be safe.